 - Coverage for an approved nursing home but the facility where the claimant now resides is an assisted living facility

 - Lack of medical necessity for treatments or benefits

 - A lapse in coverage due to unpaid premiums (many older insureds simply forget to pay their premiums)

-- The chosen Care Provider is not covered by the policy (most policies exclude family members from being the caregiver, even if qualified to do so)
+- The chosen Care Provider is not covered by the policy (most policies exclude family members from being the caregiver, even if qualified to do so).

 - Lack of compliance with a confusing claim process

-- Requirement to first be hospitalized
+- The requirement to first be hospitalized

-If you purchased long-term insurance coverage, you or your parent may find yourself having a difficult time collecting on an LTC policy These companies are now in a position of not being able to pay what they agreed upon.
+If you purchased long-term care insurance coverage, you or your parent may find yourself having a difficult time collecting on an LTC policy.
+These companies are now in a position of not being able to pay what they agreed upon.
 The way to solve that problem is to deny or delay your claim.
 Common LTD insurance companies in business today are:

 - Bankers Life & Casualty

 Our Long-Term Care Insurance Attorneys Are Available To Talk To You